 Early History of the Pancefoot family

-Another 249 words (18 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Pancefoot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pancefoot research.
+Another 125 words (9 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Pancefoot History in all our PDF Extended History products and printed products wherever possible.

 Pancefoot Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Pauncefoot, Pauncefort, Pauncefoote, Pauncefote and others.